When can I visit?

 Who can visit?

 We recommend that you do not bring large numbers of visitors to see your baby however we appreciate the importance of your family network for support.
-Visiting times are 2pm – 3pm and 6.30pm – 7pm.
-The maximum number of visitors is two at any one time, with a parents accompanying them.
-We ask you to limit the period of visitors to 10 minutes at a time to protect the babies from infection, noise and over crowding in the small nurseries.
-Mothers’ may at times arrange a visiting partner, other than the father, to give support and help, this should be arranged with the staff on NICU.
-All visitors should please ring the bell in the corridor before entering unless they arrive with a parent who has fingerprint access.
+Visiting times are 12noon – 7pm and must be over 14 years old.
+The maximum number of visitors is two at any one time, with a parent accompanying them.
+All parents and visitors whose babies are in NICU should please ring the bell in the corridor before entering unless they arrive with a parent who has fingerprint access.
 Please leave outdoor coats on the coat hooks by the entry door, keeping all your valuables with you.

 When can I touch my baby?

 We encourage parents and siblings to interact with their new baby as quickly as possible.
 Your baby will recognise your voice and skin to skin holding is beneficial to both you and your baby.
 Nurses will support you to care for your baby’s needs as much as possible.
-We ask other visitors not to touch babies due to their immature immune system, we feel it is better for them to wait until the baby is well and at home.
+We ask other visitors not to touch babies due to their immature immune systems; we feel it is better for them to wait until the baby is well and at home.